A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Problem Formulation

 The proposed system in this paper is illustrated in Figure \ref{GNC}.
 The path planning module determines discrete waypoints $\mathbf{WP}$, among a set of candidate points, to be used by the path generation module to generate the desired path $\mathbf{b}: [0,1] \rightarrow \mathbb{R}^2$ with path parametrization variable $\theta$ to determine the desired position $\bm{p}_d(\theta) \in \mathbb{R}^2$ along the path segment $k$.
 The maneuvering controller~\cite{skjetne2005maneuvering} calculates the desired forces and moments $\bm\tau\in \mathbb{R}^3$ to track the desired path and path speed.

 There are several obstacles in the workspace.
-We assume each obstacle moves with a constant speed and heading (i.e., not following COLREGs), and the positions and velocities of the vessel, target, and obstacles are known.
-The proposed control system aims to guide and control the vessel to the target position with collision avoidance and compliance to regulations.
+We assume each obstacle moves with a constant speed and heading (i.e., not following COLREGs), and the positions and velocities of the vessel, destination, and obstacles are known.
+The proposed control system aims to guide and control the vessel to the destination with collision avoidance and compliance to regulations.
 Three rules from COLREGs \cite{COLREGs} are selected to assess the proposed system:

 \begin{itemize}

 \item Rule 13 $-$ Overtaking: \textit{Any vessel overtaking any other shall keep out of the way of the vessel being overtaken.}

 \item Rule 14 $-$ Head-on situation: \textit{When two power-driven vessels are meeting on reciprocal or nearly reciprocal courses so as to involve risk of collision, each shall alter her course to starboard so that each shall pass on the port side of the other.}